jbcodeforce/aws-studies/docs/playground/spark-emr.md

     The marketing department has personal information in thousand of CSV files and wants to run analytics by counting the gender per age groups...

     * Hundred CSV files are in S3 bucket.
 Using `s3-dist-cp` to move them into the EMR cluster.
-    * Use EMR to run spark job
+    * Use EMR to run spark job.
     * Define Spark processing in python to read all CSV files from HDFS then group records by age and gender then count records and order the results in descending mode.
-Result in HDFS
+Result in HDFS.
     * Copy result back to S3.

 !!!
 Error
-    11/29 Still issue in S3 to HDFS steps
+    11/29 Still issue in S3 to HDFS step

 ### Manual Steps

-1. Create a EMR cluster last version (6.9) with Spark runtime 3.3, Hadooep, Hue, Hive and Fig
+1. Create a EMR cluster last version (6.9) with Spark runtime 3.3, Hadoop, Hue, Hive and Fig

     ![](./images/spark-emr/emr-cluster-1.png)